 Providence Academy believes that low student to teacher ratios are very beneficial to the students because they allow significant personal attention from our teachers.
-In Jr. Kindergarten through 2nd grades, Providence Academy's general policy is to have no more than 18 students per class, with a Teacher's Aide hired when the class size reaches 15.
-In 3rd through 6th grades, the general policy is to have no more than 20 students per class, with a Teacher's Aide hired when the class size reaches 17.
+In 4K through 2nd grades, Providence Academy's general policy is to have no more than 18 students per class, with a Teacher's Aide hired when the class size reaches 15.
+In 3rd through 12th grades, the general policy is to have no more than 20 students per class, with a Teacher's Aide hired if any Grammar class size reaches 17.